distributedio/titan/README.md

 # Titan

-An distributed implementation of Redis compatible layer over TiKV
+An distributed implementation of Redis compatible layer based on [TiKV](https://github.com/tikv/tikv/)

 ## Status

 Active development, not ready for production.
 We welcome any form of contributions!

+## Features

+* Completely compatible with redis protocol
+* Full distributed transaction support
+* No painful scale out
+* Strong consistency
+* High availability

+Thanks [TiKV](https://github.com/tikv/tikv/) for supporting the core features

 ## Commands